kingston-hackSpace/DHT/README.md

 ----
 ### WIRING

-Depending on the sensor model you have, different wiring will apply.
+Depending on the sensor model you have, different wiring order will apply.
+However, the follow the same logic as follows:

+DHT11 DATA pin -------- Arduino Pin 2

+DHT11 VCC+ pin -------- Arduino 5V

+DHT11 GND- pin -------- Arduino GND

-Please identify your sensor and wire it accordinly to the [following image](https://github.com/kingston-hackSpace/DHT)
+Please identify your sensor and wire it accordingly.
+Reference image [here](https://github.com/kingston-hackSpace/DHT)

 ----
 ### CODE AND INSTRUCTIONS